Cocoa bean: Varieties

-Criollo is particularly difficult to grow, as they are vulnerable to a variety of environmental threats and produce low yields of cocoa per tree.
-The flavor of Criollo is described as delicate yet complex, low in classic chocolate flavor, but rich in "secondary" notes of long duration.

-Forastero

-The most commonly grown bean is Forastero, a large group of wild and cultivated cocoas, most likely native to the Amazon Basin.
-The African cocoa crop is entirely made up of Forastero.
-They are significantly hardier and of higher yield than Criollo.
-The source of most chocolate marketed, Forastero cocoas are typically strong in classic "chocolate" flavor, but have a short duration and are unsupported by secondary flavors, producing "quite bland" chocolate.
-Forastero is particularly tannic and is therefore more astringent and bitter than the other varieties of cocoa.

-Nacional

-The Nacional is a rare variety of cocoa bean found in areas of South America such as Ecuador and Peru.
-Some experts in the 21st century had formerly considered the Nacional bean to be extinct after an abrupt end in 1916, when an outbreak of “Witches’ Broom” disease devastated the Nacional variety throughout this countries.
-Pure genotypes of the bean are rare because most Nacional varieties have been interbred with other cocoa bean varieties.
-Ecuadorian Nacional traces its genetic lineage as far back as 5,300 years, to the earliest-known cacao trees domesticated by humanity.
-In the 18th and 19th centuries, Nacional was considered by many European chocolatiers to be the most coveted source of cacao in the world due to its floral aroma and complex flavor profile.

-Trinitario

-Trinitario is a natural hybrid of Criollo and Forastero.
-Trinitario originated in Trinidad after an introduction of Forastero to the local Criollo crop.
-Nearly all cocoa produced over the past five decades is of the Forastero or lower-grade Trinitario varieties.
+Cocoa beans are traditionally classified into three main varieties: Forastero, Criollo and Trinitario.
+Use of these terms has changed across different contexts and times, and recent genetic research has found that the categories of Forastero and Trinitario are better understood as geohistorical inventions rather than as having a botanical basis.
+They are still used frequently in marketing material.
+Criollo has traditionally been the most prized variety.
+Believed to have been native to South America, by the time of the Spanish conquest they were grown in Mesoamerica.
+After European colonization, disease and population decrease led to the Spanish and Portuguese using different cacao varieties from South America.
+Different from the Criollo beans, these new beans were named Forastero, which can be translated as strange or foreign.
+They are generally of the Amelonado type and are associated with West Africa.
+Trinitario refers to any hybrid between Criollo and Forastero.

 Cultivation

-A cocoa pod (fruit) is about 17 to 20 cm long and has a rough, leathery rind about 2 to 3 cm thick (this varies with the origin and variety of pod) filled with sweet, mucilaginous pulp (called baba de cacao in South America) with a lemonade-like taste enclosing 30 to 50 large seeds that are fairly soft and a pale lavender to dark brownish purple color.
+A cocoa pod (fruit) is about 17 to 20 cm long and has a rough, leathery rind about 2 to 3 cm thick (varying with the origin and variety of pod) filled with sweet, mucilaginous pulp (called baba de cacao in South America) with a lemonade-like taste enclosing 30 to 50 large seeds that are fairly soft and a pale lavender to dark brownish purple color.

 During harvest, the pods are opened, the seeds are kept, and the empty pods are discarded and the pulp made into juice.
 The seeds are placed where they can ferment.
 Due to heat buildup in the fermentation process, cacao beans lose most of the purplish hue and become mostly brown in color, with an adhered skin which includes the dried remains of the fruity pulp.
 This skin is released easily by winnowing after roasting.
 White seeds are found in some rare varieties, usually mixed with purples, and are considered of higher value.